APS96/MachEight/README.md

 The preferred form of submission is by publishing a public repo on github with your code and a README file explaining how to run the code.
 I also can accept an emailed zip file with the same contents.

+# Execution

+## App

+To execute the app first of all it is necesarry to have python installed in your PC.
+Then follow the following steps

+#### 1. Install dependencies:
+The modules used in the app are the following: requests unittest json

+#### 2. Run App:
+On the command prompt enter the MachEight directory and run the following command: py app.py

+## Tests

+#### 1. Run Unit Tests:
+On the command prompt enter the MachEight directory and run the following command: python -m unittest tests